PoisotLab/ms_metaweb_transfer/suppmat/01_svd_overfit.md

 ## RDPG recovers withheld interactions

-RDPG is able to correct almost all *added* interactions (*i.e.* they do not exist in the original European metaweb and could be viewed as false positives, in a sense), which is very strong evidence that the metaweb produced using it are not going to contain too much spurious interactions.
-When *removing* interactions (this could be viewed as interactions *not* observed in the field *i.e.* false negatives), even when half are missing, RDPG was able to accurately reconstruct about 75 to 80% of them.
+RDPG is able to correct almost all *added* interactions (here added interactions do not exist in the original European metaweb *i.e.* false positives), which is very strong evidence that the metaweb produced using it are not going to contain too much spurious interactions.
+When *removing* interactions (from a data stand point this could be viewed as interactions *not* observed in the field *i.e.* false negatives), even when half are missing, RDPG was able to accurately reconstruct about 75 to 80% of them.
 Predictably, the performance when both adding and removing interactions is in between the two scenarios.